p33t/learn-sequelize/README.md

 to be generated in basic form and then customized by hand (?).

 Have created UserRole table with command: `sequelize model:generate --name UserRole --attributes 'userId:integer,roleId:integer'`
+- Model is disconnected from migration.
+So can customize them independently, which doesn't sound appealing but might be necessary.
+- Will leave migrations at this point.
+Target code base uses `sequelize.sync({alter: true})` which seems to be an alternative to explicit migration

 ## Transactions